loopwerk/loopwerk.io/content/articles/2010-06-22-book-review-beginning-iphone-3-development.md

-# Book review: Beginning iPhone 3 Development
+---
-- tags: review, iOS
+tags: review, iOS
-- review: Beginning iPhone 3 Development
+review: Beginning iPhone 3 Development
-- rating: 4
+rating: 4

-My sixth book review, and the second one about iPhone development.
+summary: My sixth book review, and the second one about iPhone development.
 The previous book was a great read, but since it only talked about the basics it left me wanting for (much) more.
 I needed more information about searchbars, core data, multitouch and the accelerometer.
 This time I actually read some reviews before buying a new book, and "Beginning iPhone 3 Development" seemed like a winner.
 ---

+# Book review: Beginning iPhone 3 Development
 **Beginning iPhone 3 Development - Exploring the iPhone SDK**
 _Dave Mark and Jeff LaMarche_
 _Apress_